-State appropriations
+State Appropriations

-In fiscal year 2019, state appropriations represented approximately 23% of all operating and non-operating revenues.
+In FY2020, state appropriations represented approximately 25% of all operating and non-operating revenues.
 The level of state support is a key factor influencing the University's overall financial condition.
 Although the state appropriations are unrestricted revenue, nearly 100% of the state appropriations support payroll and benefits for University employees.
 In addition to the direct state appropriation there are several smaller appropriations that add to the total state support for the University such as the Star Store lease at the Dartmouth campus and the Springfield Satellite Center, among others.
 While these smaller line items are in support of campus-specific programs and do not support general University operations, they are included in the state appropriations line in the accompanying financial statements, and in the state appropriations line in the table below.

 The Commonwealth pays fringe benefits for University employees paid from state appropriations.
 Therefore, such fringe benefit support is added to the state appropriations financial statement line item in the accompanying Statements of Revenues, Expenses and Changes in Net Position.
-The University pays the Commonwealth for the fringe benefit cost of the employees paid from funding sources other than state operating appropriations.
+The University pays the Commonwealth for the fringe benefit cost of the employees paid from funding sources other than state appropriations.
 These amounts are not included in state appropriations.

-The University's state appropriations including fringe benefits increased in fiscal year 2019 by \$28.3 million from fiscal year 2018 primarily due to increased collective bargaining costs determined by the State, as well as an increase in the State's fringe benefit rate.
+The University's state appropriations including fringe benefits increased in FY2020 by \$30.3 million from FY2019 primarily due to increased collective bargaining costs determined by the State, as well as an increase in the State's fringe benefit rate.

-The table below details the state appropriations for the fiscal years ended June 30, 2019, 2018, and 2017:
+The table below details the state appropriations for the fiscal years ended June 30, 2020, 2019, and 2018.